-In a Houston Divorce, What Will Happen To The Business?
+Ask a Houston Property Division Lawyer: What Will Happen To The Business?

 For most people, professional life is somewhat separate from personal life.
 For business owners, however, the distinction can blur.
 The personal matter of divorce could particularly have implications for the business – and vice versa.

 The classification of the business is critical.
 If the business counts as community property, both spouses may claim a portion of the value.
 If the business can be proven to be separate property, the court may not consider its value when determining awards, spousal maintenance and other matters.